 - Postal Mail: Mark Wieringa, Western Area Power Administration, Headquarters Office A9402, P.O.
 Box 281213, Lakewood, CO 80228-8213.
 Note: Building access is limited due to the COVID-19 pandemic, so written comments mailed to the WAPA Headquarters Office may be delayed in reaching the project team.
 Written comments submitted electronically via the online form or email are preferred.

 - Meeting 1: Wednesday, April 28, 1 p.m.
 Mountain Daylight Time

 - Meeting 2: Thursday, April 29, 5 p.m.
 Mountain Daylight Time

-For security and to gauge public interest, registration is required to attend each virtual public hearing.
-For more information on how to register and participate, see Virtual Public Hearing Information below.
+For security and to gauge public interest, registration was required to attend each virtual public hearing.

 VIRTUAL PUBLIC HEARING information

 Baseline technical reports were prepared for ConnectGen by their environmental contractor.
 This information was reviewed and independently verified by WAPA and their third-party NEPA contractor and any data gaps identified.
 While this information was relied upon to develop the EIS, numbers, text, and findings or conclusions may vary because of new or updated information, differences in professional judgement, or because of adjustments in analysis areas or changes to disturbance areas as Project design progressed.